sdcohe/LogbookBackupCleaner/README.md

-# HRDLogbookCleaner
+# LogbookBackupCleaner

-HRDLogbookCleaner is a command line utility program that will remove backup files created by HRD Logbook.
+LogbookBackupCleaner is a command line utility program that will remove backup files created by HRD Logbook.
 It allows you to remove backup files based on their age, the number of files, or a combination of both.
 It is based on a batch file created by Robin Moseley, but has had several enhancements.
 It is a work in progress as additional requirements are still being discovered.

 ## Getting Started